akkadotnet/akka.net/docs/articles/clustering/cluster-metrics.md

 * `CpuTotalUsage` - total CPU usage

 > Note: currently, due to some .NET Core limitations `CpuTotalUsage` is the same as `CpuProcessUsage` metrics,
-> but this is something to be fixed in near future.
+> but this is something to be fixed in near future (see [this issue](https://github.com/akkadotnet/akka.net/issues/4142) for details).

 Cluster metrics extension comes with built-in `Akka.Cluster.Metrics.Collectors.DefaultCollector` collector implementation, which collects all metrics defined above.